 Regardless of the method used to complete bookkeeping (spreadsheet, ledger paper, accounting software), the general ledger must be updated frequently.
 Otherwise, you’ll never know if your business realizes a profit, needs more cash, or is in a position to apply for a small business loan.

 Bookkeeping software continues to evolve because business owners prefer to access their data online.
 You can buy software that allows you to review your financial information anywhere by using a smartphone or another device.

-Accurate bookkeeping records are important when financial institutions, potential buyers or investors need to verify your company’s financial history.
+Accurate bookkeeping records are essential when financial institutions, potential buyers, or investors need to verify your company’s financial history.